Mesothelioma Cough

 Treating the Cancer

-Coughing itself is not a problem, but it is a symptom of disease.
+Coughing itself is not a problem, but it is a symptom of the disease.
 In any case of persistent cough, the most effective strategy is to treat the underlying condition.
 In the case of mesothelioma, this means adhering to a patient’s treatment plan.

 Surgery, chemotherapy, radiation therapy, or any combination of these or other cancer treatments may help.
 They reduce tumor size and resulting complications, which in turn may reduce coughing.